hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

    pip install requirements.txt
    ```

-Below is the sampel code given to get access controls, substitute the YOUR_BEARER_TOKEN with the access token generated.
+Below is the sample of the code to get the information about the associated user's RBAC association.
+This code will provide list of the capabilities (port.read, volume.create) of that related user who provided the authorization can exercise.
+To execute this code, please substitute the YOUR_BEARER_TOKEN with the access token generated in your example.

 ```python
 import time